jithinjohnkaniyampoikayil/jithinjohnkaniyampoikayil/README.md

 ## I'm a passionate developer!
 - I’m currently working as a Software Engineer!
 - I’m currently learning everything 🤣
-- I’m looking to collaborate with other content creators
+- Looking to collaborate with other content creators
-- 2020 Goals: Contribute more to Open Source projects
 - Fun fact: I love to playig cricket and football

 ### Connect with me: